Field of Mars Environmental Education Centre

 Invertebrate investigation

-Participants will work with invertebrate enthusiasts and an entomologist to explore invertebrate anatomy, taxonomy, and conservation.
+Participants will work with an entomologist to explore invertebrate anatomy, taxonomy, and conservation.
 They will meet a range of invertebrates including stick insects, burrowing cockroaches, beetle larvae, scorpions, huntsmans, Australian tarantula, centipedes, isopods, and crayfish.

 Based on their observations, students will construct an anatomically correct model of a real or imaginary invertebrate.
 Students will use a range of materials such as modelling clay, plasticine, or other materials to construct their models.